qt-kaneko/Build.js/README.md

 ### It can:
 1) Include specified files or folders (+ rename them if you want to).
 2) Run your TypeScript compiler.
-3) Restore NPM packages.
+3) Run your ESBuild bundler.
-4) Replace strings in files after build.
+4) Restore NPM packages.
-5) Add `main` call in your single file build.
+5) Replace strings in files after build.

 ### How to use
 1) Download [latest release](https://github.com/qt-kaneko/Build.js/releases/latest).